-The 2021/22 season's commercial wheat crop, set at 2 285 000 tons, was the largest crop in 20 years and almost 8% higher than the previous season's crop, which was the largest since the 2008/09 season.
-A total area of 523 500 hectares was utilised for wheat production during the 2021/22 season and the average yield was 4.36 tons per hectare (Figures obtained from the CEC).
+The 2023/24 season's commercial wheat crop was set at 2 050 000 tons, almost 3% lower than the previous season.
+A total area of 537 950 hectares was utilised for wheat production during this season and the average yield was 3.81 tons per hectare (Figures obtained from the CEC).

-The whole wheat protein average of 11.9% decreased by 0.1% compared to the previous season.
-The percentage samples from this crop survey with a protein content equal or higher than 12.5% (minimum protein content for Super Grade) was 37% (42% and 64% during the previous two seasons respectively).
-The hectoliter mass averaged 79.9 kg/hl, an increase of 1 kg/hl compared to the previous two seasons.
-5% of the samples reported values below the minimum requirement of 76 kg/hl for Super Grade, Grade 1 and Grade 2.
+The whole wheat protein average of 11.8% decreased by 0.3% compared to the previous season.
+The percentage samples from this crop survey with a protein content equal or higher than 12.5% (minimum protein content for Super Grade) was 28% (44% and 37% during the previous two seasons respectively).
+The hectoliter mass averaged 80.7 kg/hl, 0.9 kg/hl higher than the previous season.
+4% of the samples reported values below the minimum requirement of 76 kg/hl for Super Grade, Grade 1 and Grade 2.
 The ten-year national average is 80.3 kg/hl.

-The average falling number this season was 341 seconds.
-11% (37) of the samples analysed gave falling number values below 250 seconds and of these 29 (almost 9%) were below 220 seconds.
-The average mixogram peak time was equal to the 3.2 minutes of the previous season.
-The ten-year average is 2.9 minutes.
+The average falling number this season was Only 1% (4) of the samples 375 seconds. analysed gave falling number values below 250 seconds and of these only one sample was below 220 seconds.
+The average mixogram peak time was 3.1 minutes compared to the 3.3 minutes of the previous season.
+The ten-year average is 3.0 minutes.